Rounding Fractions calculator

 Changing the Precision

-In all the previous examples, we rounded to the nearest whole number.
-However, it’s also possible to choose a different precision from the following options:
+In the examples above, we rounded to the nearest integer.
+But you can choose a different precision from the following options:

-Keep in mind that the CalcoPolis fraction rounding calculator is set to a precision of the hundredth by default.
-So, if you need to round to integers or any other accuracy level, make sure to adjust the setting in the “round to” drop list first.
+Pro tip: the CalcoPolis fraction rounding calculator is set to a precision of the hundredth by default.
+If you need whole numbers (or any other level), change the “round to” dropdown first — just like a video-game setting!

 Rounding Negative Fractions